 Like many Dearie albums it contains a thoughtful selection of repertoire, mixing well-known favourites like ‘Someone To Watch Over Me’ with more obscure tunes like the title track and Cy Coleman’s ‘You Fascinate Me So’.

-A strange and somewhat controversial figure, blind pianist Lennie Tristano did not record a huge amount, instead focussing on teaching for much of his career.
+A strange and somewhat controversial figure, blind jazz pianist Lennie Tristano did not record a huge amount, instead focussing on teaching for much of his career.
 In this role he influenced a number of important musicians, most notably saxophonists Lee Konitz and Warne Marsh.

 A virtuosic technician, his music received significant press attention in the late 1940s as an alternative to bebop.